ScriptAlchemist/jot_zettelkasten/zet/full_stack/wasmtime_1.md

 * **Shopify -- 14 months in production**
   - Shopify switched to Wasmtime for another WebAssembly engine in July 2021.
 With the switch, Shopify saw an `average execution performace improvements of ~50%.`

+* **Fastly -- 6 months in production**
+  - Fastly switched to Wasmtime from another WebAssembly engine in March 2022.
+Fastly also saw a `~50% improvement in execution time`.
+In addition